jbowkett/CV/README.md

 **June 2002 – June 2005	• Senior Software Engineer • [Searchspace][], London WC1A 1HB**

-* Technical Lead for development and deployment of 3 new Sentinel products for US Bank (the project totalled around 7 man years of development effort).
-  Responsibilities include: designing solutions; all configuration management;
-  leading a team of 9 developers, 5 test analysts and 2 technical authors;
-  mentoring junior developers; quality control of code and documents;
+* Technical Lead for development and deployment of 3 new DB2-based Sentinel products for US Bank (the project totalled around 7 man years of development effort).
+Responsibilities included: designing solutions; all configuration management; leading a team of 9 developers, 5 test analysts and 2 technical authors; mentoring junior developers; quality control of code and documents;
   ensuring requirements were kept under change control; presenting at several meetings with the senior executives of US Bank in Minneapolis to instil confidence in Searchspace’s ability to deliver the solution.